Fill Comparison · Cotton · Wool · Buckwheat · Kapok · Latex · Buckwool

 Natural pillow fill comparison: which one is right for you

-All six Circadian pillows are handmade in New Jersey with a GOTS certified organic cotton cover and an adjustable side zipper.
+All six Circadian pillows are handmade in New Jersey with an organic cotton cover and an adjustable side zipper.
 The fill inside is what changes, and it decides how the pillow feels, who it suits, and how it handles heat.
 Here is the side-by-side.

 If you have neck pain, USA-grown buckwheat gives the firmest, most moldable cervical support and the coolest passive airflow.
 Hot sleepers who want a soft fiber do best on organic wool, which wicks up to 30 percent of its weight in moisture.
 Wild-harvested kapok is the softest, most down-like, vegan choice.
 Organic cotton is the steady first natural pillow with full-pillow GOTS certification.
 Tree-tapped latex is the cleanest-certified and longest-lasting, up to a decade.
 The buckwool hybrid pairs buckwheat support with a soft, silent wool side.